pcisha/Morse-Code-encoding-and-detection-using-Phidget-1018-Analog-sensor/README.md

 # Morse-Code-encoding-and-detection-using-Phidget-1018-Analog-sensor
-Morse Code encoding and detection using Phidget 1018 Analog sensor (In C)
+Morse Code encoding and detection using Phidget 1018 Analog sensor (In Java)